 Step 1 – Write a good book

-With all this talk about marketing, sales, readerships, and platforms, we can’t lose sight of the writing itself.
+With all this talk about marketing, sales, readerships, and platforms, we can’t lose sight of the writing.
+Follow the step-by-step book writing process we recommend.
 Your objective as a business is to sell your books, and it’s going to be really hard to sell bad books.

 Before you worry about anything else, make sure you’re writing the best possible book you can.
 Make an outline, draft a few times, run some revisions, and have some beta readers look at it.
 Hire an editor.
 Maybe hire a proofreader, too.
 Do everything you can to make sure that you’ve got a book people are going to want to buy so that they want to, someday, buy another.